iconify/website/partials/icon-components/functions/cache/storage-types.md

-First parameter can be one of the following:
+The first parameter can be one of the following:

 - `[str]local` for `[prop]localStorage`.
 - `[str]session` for `[prop]sessionStorage`.